MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

 	('Gene: TP53','Type: Not Interesting')	8.3	4.098	-12.2
 	('Gene: IRAK','Type: Not Interesting')	7.23	3.01	0.88

-This format is easier to work with in Python and can be imported/exported easily into Pandas DataFrames.
-Note that 'titles' have been added to row/column names and categories as discussed above.
+This format is easier to work with in Python and can be imported/exported easily into Pandas DataFrames and as tab-separated files.
+Note that titles have been added to row/column names and categories as discussed above.
+See `tuple_cats`_ for an example of this matrix format.

 Matrix File Examples
 ====================
 Several example tab-separated matrix files can be found in `example matrix files`_.

-Loading and Exporting into Clustergrammer.py
+Matrix Input/Output to Clustergrammer.py
 ============================================
 Clustergrammer.py can load a matrix directly from a file or from a Pandas DataFrame as well as export to a file or Pandas DataFrame:
 ::